Information

 To be able to connect the colony to a new/clean test tube.

-First you can connect the colony to the test tube outside world.
-You can do this by folding half the cotton pad in half lengthwise and rolling it around the end of the piece of tubing, then push the piece of tubing with the cotton pad rolled around it. in the test tube.
-Then you can connect the colony to the outside world, in the outside world, the colony can collect food and take away their waste.
+First, you can connect the colony to the test tube outside.
+You can do this by folding the cotton pad in half lengthwise and wrapping it around the end of the piece of tubing.
+Then, push the piece of tubing with the wrapped cotton pad into the test tube.
+You can then connect the colony to the outside world.
+In the outside world, the colony can collect nutrients and dispose of its waste.

-If necessary, spread a small layer of fluorine along the top edge of the outside world, so that you can open the lid at any time without any unexpected escapes.
-Please note that this product must first dry (it will turn slightly white) before you connect it to the colony.
+If necessary, apply a thin layer of fluon along the top edge of the outer chamber.
+This will allow you to open the lid at any time without any accidental escapes.
+Note that this product needs to dry (it will turn slightly white) before connecting it to the colony.

-You can offer the colony different nutrients in the outside world 1 to 2 times a week, such as a small insect, or some honeydew or sugar water.
+You can offer the colony various nutrients in the outside world, such as a small insect, or some honeydew or sugar water, 1 to 2 times a week.

-Please note: with a small ant colony it is best to feed everything in small sizes and remove excess food from the outside world later.
-With liquids, even a very small drop is enough for small colonies, more and there is a risk of ants drowning.
-It is better to feed a little more often than to feed too much at once!
+Note: For a small ant colony, it's best to feed everything in small doses and remove excess food later.
+With liquids, even a tiny drop is enough for a small colony; any more and there's a risk of drowning.
+It's better to feed a little more often than too much at once!

-As a beginner, we do not recommend heating an ant colony in a test tube with a heat mat or other heat source.
-If this is done incorrectly, the water reservoir in the test tube can overflow and the colony will drown.
-If the ant colony is large enough to fit into an ant nest, the ant nest can be heated.
-Then heat a small part of the ant nest with a heating mat or a heating cable, then place it on the nest to prevent too much condensation from forming in the nest.
+We advise against heating an ant colony in a test tube with a heat mat or other heat source for beginners.
+If done incorrectly, the water reservoir in the test tube can overflow, drowning the colony.
+If the ant colony is large enough to fit inside an ant nest, it can be heated.
+In that case, heat a small portion of the ant nest with a heat mat or heating cable, placing it directly on the nest, not underneath it, as this can cause excessive condensation to form in the nest.

-If you would like to heat a colony in a test tube, it is best to do this with a heating cable.
-This is done by placing the cable at the beginning of the test tube and thus heating a small part.
+If you still want to heat a colony in a test tube, the best way to do this is with a heating cable.
+You do this by placing the cable at the beginning of the test tube and thus heating a small part.

 With Lasius Niger this is not necessary if the ants are kept at room temperature and it does not drop below 15 degrees!